-The change in fair value of hedging instruments that are designed and qualify as fair value hedges is recognized in the statement of income as finance costs or income.
-The change in fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognized in the statement of income as finance costs or income.
+The change in fair value of hedging instruments that are designed and qualify as fair value hedges is recognized in the income statement as finance costs or income.
+The change in fair value of the hedged item attributable to the risk hedged is recorded as part of the carrying value of the hedged item and is also recognized in the income statement as finance costs or income.

 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognized in other comprehensive income.
-Gains or loss relating to any ineffective portion is recognized immediately in the statement of income within Other non-operating (expenses) income, net.
-Amounts accumulated in equity are reclassified to the statement of income in the periods when the hedged item affects profit or loss.
+Gains or loss relating to any ineffective portion is recognized immediately in the income statement within Other non-operating (expenses) income, net.
+Amounts accumulated in equity are reclassified to the income statement in the periods when the hedged item affects profit or loss.

-When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss existing in equity at that time is recycled to the statement of income within Other non-operating (expenses) income, net.
+When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss existing in equity at that time is recycled to the income statement within Other non-operating (expenses) income, net.

-When a forecast transaction is no longer expected to occur, the cumulative gain or loss that was reported in equity is immediately transferred to the statement of income within Other non-operating (expenses) income, net.
+When a forecast transaction is no longer expected to occur, the cumulative gain or loss that was reported in equity is immediately transferred to the income statement within Other non-operating (expenses) income, net.